 This process used very thin pieces of metal applied to the lighter

 to create either initials or Company logos.
-The areas were then filled with enamel.
+(See info. at the bottom of this page, on the "Probar Company") The areas were then filled with enamel paint.

-The lighter base used the Pat.
+The lighter bottom used the Pat.
 Pending stamp.

 You can see the original hinges have small cleat marks on the top and bottom.